 The representation of hydrological processes is handled in two distinct sub-modules.
 The first one, the hydrology sub-module, simulates the vertical exchange of water in the atmosphere-vegetation-soil system in each model grid cell, while the second one, the river routing module, simulates the horizontal transfers between grid cells.
 The hydrology is forced by several meteorological fields such as precipitation and air temperature.
 In the hydrology module, precipitation is divided into interception and throughfall, the latter being further subdivided into surface runoff and infiltration into the soil.
 The infiltration rate is controlled by the throughfall rate, the slope of the soil surface and the hydraulic conductivity of the soil which is a limiting factor for infiltration.
 The distribution of water within the soil is represented by the distribution of soil moisture over the discretized soil profile (de Rosnay et al., 2002, d'Orgeval et al., 2008).
-The water budget within the soil is thus determined by the infiltration rate and runoff from the top soil, the evaporation and transpiration from the soil, and drainage at the bottom of the soil column.
-The infiltration rate and percolation through the soil profile are used to compute the advective flux of DOC (equation 2)
+The water budget within the soil is thus determined by the infiltration rate, the evaporation and transpiration from the soil, and drainage at the bottom of the soil column.
+The infiltration rate and percolation through the soil profile are then used to compute the advective flux of DOC (equation 2) The second module deals with river routing and represents the horizontal transfers of water from the soil column to the aquatic system though surface runoff and drainage, and further through the river network and adjacent floodplains (Vorosmarty et al., 2000).
+Note that ORCHILEAK simulates the occasional inundation in the river's floodplains, where decomposition rates of the different carbon pools (litter, SOC and DOC) differ depending on whether the soil is flooded or not.
+For a detailed description of its features, please refer to Lauerwald et al.